A-D | E-I | J-L | M-P | Q-Z

-TOMIE DEPAOLA (1987-1988) is an artist and children's author, as well as Creative Director of Whitebird Books for Putnam Books.
+TOMIE DEPAOLA (1987-1988) is an artist and children's author who was Creative Director of Whitebird Books for Putnam Books.
 His Strega Nona was a Caldecott Honor Book, and his Charlie Needs a Cloak was a Children's Book Showcase title.
 Other publications include The Art Lesson, Haircuts for the Woolseys, Too Many Hopkins, Mary: The Mother of Jesus, and The Holy Twins: Benedict and Scholastica, which he illustrated for another former Murphy visitor, Kathleen Norris.

 J. L. DILLARD (1988-1989) is a scholar of Black English at Northwestern State University of Louisiana.
-A leading linguist, Dillard isauthor of Black English, Its History and Usage in the United States; Perspectives on Black English; and Black Names.
+A leading linguist, Dillard is the author of Black English, Its History and Usage in the United States; Perspectives on Black English; and Black Names.